 Foreword

-The Security Commission of the Confederation of Fire Protection Association Europe (CFPA-E) has developed common guidelines in order to achieve similar interpretation in the European countries and to give examples of acceptable solutions, concepts and models.
-The CFPA-E has the aim to facilitate and support fire protection and security aspects across Europe.
+The Security Commission of the Confederation of Fire Protection Association Europe (CFPA-E) develops common guidelines in order to achieve similar interpretation in the European countries and to give examples of acceptable solutions, concepts and models.
+The CFPA-E aims to facilitate and support fire protection and security aspects across Europe.

 The market imposes new demands for quality and safety.
 Today fire protection and security aspects form an integral part of a modern strategy for survival and competitiveness.